0neCigarettes/0neCigarettes/README.md

 - 🏫 I'm studying at [Information Systems Faculty of Computer Science](http://fik.ubl.ac.id) [University of Bandar Lampung](https://ubl.ac.id)
 - 🔭 I’m looking for part-time in remote job
-- 🌱 I’m learning with `JavaScript: Node.js, Quasar_Framework, vue.js, Dart/flutter, PHP/Laravel/Lumen, & Java, MongoDB, MySQL`
+- 🌱 I’m learning with `JavaScript: Node.js, Quasar-Framework, vue.js, Dart/flutter, PHP/Laravel/Lumen, Java, MongoDB, MySQL`
 - 📫 You can reach me via bramkrisna16@gmail.com
+- 📚 Suggest me one book!
+But i want to read based on my interests.😄

+✨ _thanks for coming!_ ✨

 <!--
 I'm **0neCigarettes/0neCigarettes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.